cmdvmd/common-clipboard/README.md

 > **Note:** Common Clipboard requires at least one Windows device on the local network to function

-1. Ensure the Common Clipboard shortcut is running on the same port as the Windows server
+1. Ensure the Common Clipboard shortcut is running on the same port as the Windows application
     * The port number can be changed in the code of the shortcut

 2. Run the Common Clipboard shortcut on all desired iOS/iPadOS devices on the local network